Fall Break Hours

 Stay Connected

-You are welcome to subscribe to Libraries Now, a monthly email newsletter with information about new resources, upcoming events, and more.
+You are welcome to subscribe to Shelf Help, a monthly email newsletter for students with resources and opportunities.
 All are encouraged to follow us on social media for the latest information about collections, tools, events, spaces, and other news highlights.

 Two students walking on a campus path while chatting.